Glow Wild at Wakehurst 2019: This is when tickets go on sale

 Tickets for the sixth Glow Wild event at Wakehurst go on sale tomorrow (August 13).

-The iconic winter lantern trail sees the Ardingly mansion, botanic gardens and woodlands come alive with lanterns and fire installations.
+The iconic winter lantern trail sees the mansion, botanic gardens and woodlands in Ardingly, West Sussex, come alive with lanterns and fire installations.

 This year, there will be a nocturnal soundscape that will immerse visitors in the magic of the trail.